analystwil/PyBer_Analysis/README.md

 # Summary

-I would reccommend looking further into what is causing the low driver fares in Urban areas.
+1. I would recommend looking further into what is causing the low driver fares in Urban areas.
+Could it be they are taking shorter trips so the fare it’s lower.
+It looks as if the area is overpopulated with drivers unlike the Rural and Suburban areas.
+I would increase the drivers in the Rural area to be sure the demand is being met for this service.

+2. I would put all of the drivers in one pool  in order for them to increase profit.
+This will even the total drivers across the board.
+Or assign drivers to a different city every shift to make it fair for them to make an equal amount of money.

+3. For the Rural area the demand does not seem high for the ride sharing services so possibly market ride sharing services more to this area or run a possible promotion to gain new customers in this area.